emlopsinfy/MLFlow/README.md

 Run mlflow ui in the directory where you have mlruns folder.

+Many machine learning teams use [MLflow](https://www.mlflow.org) for experiment management, deployment, and as a model registry.
+If you are already familiar with MLflow, you can integrate it with Evidently to **track the performance of production models**.

+In this case, you use **Evidently to calculate the metrics** and **MLflow to log the results**.
+You can then access the metrics in the MLflow interface.

 Refer the notebook.

 MLFlow is for creating ML Pipelines, you can create experiments and do model registry too.